University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 Now that we know that we are working with Salmonella enterica, we can now move on to the next step of the genomics workflow (indicated by a yellow start in the workflow figure below), which is to genotype the 9 Salmonella enterica sequences.

+Multilocus Sequence Typing (MLST) is widely used globally and is standardised across hundreads of bacterial species which allows for global comparisons.
+This is particulalry important for comparing strains across different georaphical areas that might be implicated in an outbreak.

 <img width="808" height="588" alt="image" src="https://github.com/user-attachments/assets/a0719c5b-af60-4605-ad0c-a00da9f892e2" />